 It is good to trust, but it is better not to.

-I say that should be the defining slogan of Internet sociology.
-Armed with this insight, the transition from real world to digital need not be so daunting.
-Trust is moot, and all those technologists can stop fretting that the concept of identity needs re-defining.
+That should be the defining slogan of Internet sociology, not "no one knows you're a dog".
+If we weren't over-doing trust, the transition from real world to digital would not be so daunting, and the foundational concepts of identity would not need re-defining.

 Apple is reported to have acquired the "Polar Rose" technology that allows photos to be tagged with names through automated facial recognition.

 Interesting uses for the technology include automatically tagging people in photos and recognizing FaceTime callers from contact information.
 As the photographs taken on the iPhone improve, various image analysis algorithms could also be used to automatically classify and organize photos by type or subject.

 Apple's iPhoto currently recognizes faces in pictures for tagging purposes.
 It's possible Apple is looking to improve and expand this functionality.
 Polar Rose removed its free tagging services for Facebook and Flickr earlier this month, citing interest from larger companies in licensing their technology.